Gesundes Kinzigtal Integrated Care - what is it about ?

 Does Gesundes Kinzigtal Integrated Care have an impact on health policy on the national level?

 The above-mentioned research questions are important issues for health policy and health economic debates in the whole of Germany – a long history of health system reforms and reform attempts in Germany testify to this.
-If the evaluation of Gesundes Kinzigtal Integrated Care provides sufficient evidence of a significant improvement in effectiveness and/or efficiency of health services under conditions of a Kinzigtal type system, Gesundes Kinzigtal Integrated Care could become a role model for many similar regions in Germany.
+If the evaluation of Gesundes Kinzigtal Integrated Care provides sufficient evidence of a significant and sustainable improvement in health care effectiveness and/or efficiency by Kinzigtal type system, Gesundes Kinzigtal Integrated Care could become a role model for many similar regions in Germany.